Star Panchang

 Rituals & Customs

-• Surya puja with red flowers, jaggery-water arghya
+• Surya puja and arghya at noon

 Traditional Foods / Prasad